RjAbhishek185/ContextIQ/README.md

 ## 🚀 How It Works

-1. User opens any webpage or PDF.
+1. User opens a webpage.
-2. Chrome Extension extracts content.
+2. The Chrome Extension extracts the available webpage content.
 3. Content is sent to the FastAPI backend.
-4. LangChain splits text into chunks.
+4. LangChain splits the content into chunks.
-5. HuggingFace generates embeddings.
+5. HuggingFace generates semantic embeddings.
-6. FAISS retrieves relevant context.
+6. FAISS retrieves the most relevant context.
-7. Groq Llama 3.3 generates an answer.
+7. Groq GPT-OSS 120B generates a context-aware answer.
-8. Response is displayed inside the extension.
+8. The response is displayed inside the extension.

+> **PDF Support:** PDF question answering is currently under development.
+The project includes PDF processing components, and PDF extraction, retrieval, and question-answering support are being actively improved.

 ---

 ## 📸 Screenshots

-> Add screenshots here after deployment.

-- Homepage
+Screenshots demonstrating the current Chrome Extension and webpage question-answering workflow can be added here.

 - Chat Interface
-- PDF Question Answering
 - Webpage Question Answering
+- Extension Interface
+- PDF Support *(under development)*

 ---

 ## 🔮 Roadmap

+- [ ] Complete PDF question answering
+- [ ] Improve PDF text extraction and processing
 - [ ] Multi-document chat
 - [ ] Research Mode
 - [ ] Citation support